lstanfordv/concars/README.md

 - React handles state and renderings.
 - Bootstrap helps with CSS on buttons and textfields
 - Creating an API backend with express and mongodb
-- API has CRUD functionality so far.
+- API has CRUD functionality.
 - Uses 'React Hot Loader' which makes it automatically refresh the client side code when changes are made and saved.
 - Possible to use 'Nodemon' when starting the server, which automatically updates and refreshes the server code when changed and saved.